rahul-gharat/dronahq-docs/docs/reference/connectors/google-cloud-storage.md

 5. Perform a Refresh Response to populate the response fields from the connector.

-6. Bind the response fields to the relevant controls in your app's interface for displaying the retrieved data.

 7. Click on Test & Finish to finalize the connector configuration.